ymanshur/sleepbook-demo/README.md

 # Sleepbook

-SleepBook lets users log/book their sleeps, follow friends, and view ranked sleep sessions within their circle.
+SleepBook allows users to log/book their sleep, follow friends, and view ranked sleep sessions within their circle.

 ## TL;DR

-This project is designed to demonstrate clean RESTful backend architecture with  Ruby on Rails best practice, including model, database migrations, schema, data aggregation, and JSON API.
+This project is designed to demonstrate clean RESTful backend architecture with  Ruby on Rails best practices, including models, database migrations, schema, data aggregation, and JSON API.
 And this application must efficiently handle a **growing user base**, managing **high data volumes** and **concurrent requests**.

 The strategy that comes to mind is written in the [Strategies to Enhance Performance and Scalability](#strategies-to-enhance-performance-and-scalability) section